Vipra

 1. Apply Focused Strategy

 With one month to go for the MAT, make a plan that is focussed on scoring high and not completing the syllabus.
 Look for past years' MAT question papers or check out online lectures to know which are the topics having high weightage.
 Study those topics through sample questions practice.
-MAT 2025 will have 150 questions but there is no need to solve all of them.
+MAT 2026 will have 150 questions but there is no need to solve all of them.
 In the time limit of 2 hours, one can solve maximum 100-110 questions, which is sufficient to score a high percentile if there is 80-100 per cent accuracy.
-So, check out which MAT topics to focus on and which ones too leave.
+Focus only on those topics which are recurrent in official question papers.

 2. Understand the MAT Exam Pattern